 Mentors enjoy humbly engaging with a wide variety of topics, experiences, and cultural or natural artifacts.
 They easily and attractively relate with people of various personalities and temperaments.
 They quickly recognize others' fears, hopes, and feelings.
 Christianity has clearly shaped their imagination, vocabulary, and practice, and they model this for students.
 They respond to unexpected changes with flexibility and grace.

-- Personally connecting with and involving each student in the conference experience
+- Personally connecting with and involving each student in the camp experience

-- Facilitating 3-hour Socratic-style discussions, for a total of at least 12 hours throughout the conference
+- Facilitating 3-hour Socratic-style discussions, for a total of at least 12 hours throughout the camp

 - Solving issues of group cohesion and conflict

 - Taking every opportunity to dialogue with students around scheduled programs

 - Chaperoning students to and from scheduled programs and in the dorms when on night duty

 - Exhibiting model maturity, wisdom, and sensitivity with each student

 - Recognizing personal limitations and requesting help when needed

 - Acting as a liaison for camp managers, reporting the progress and needs of each student